Wednesday, October 04, 2023

 = √ [∑ {fi (xi – Mean) ^2} ÷ ∑fi]

-17. For Frequency Distribution (2nd Formula)
+17. For Frequency Distribution (2nd Formula - Direct Method)

 = √ [{∑fi (xi^2) ÷ ∑fi} – {(∑fixi ÷ ∑fi) ^2}]